ansys/pyansys-dev-guide/doc/source/coding_style/index.rst

 ************

-PyAnsys libraries are expected to follow `PEP8`_ and be consistent in style and formatting with the "big three" data science libraries: `NumPy`_, `SciPy`_, and `pandas`_.
+PyAnsys libraries are expected to follow `PEP8`_ and be consistent in style and formatting with the 'big three' data science libraries: `NumPy`_, `SciPy`_, and `pandas`_.

 .. _NumPy: https://numpy.org/